 Also known as stonecrop, this large and diverse genus contains dozens of species suitable for a living roof, most of which are low-growing groundcovers.
 Choose from one of the following selected for their range of leaf color:

-- Orange stonecrop stays four to six inches tall and has green foliage, bearing yellow-orange flowers in summer.
+- Orange stonecrop (Sedum kamtschaticum) stays four to six inches tall and has green foliage, bearing yellow-orange flowers in summer.

-- Blue Carpet Sedum has purple-tinged blue foliage and stays under 4 inches in height.
+- Blue carpet sedum (Sedum hispanicum) has purple-tinged blue foliage and stays under 4 inches in height.

 Sedums are virtually maintenance free, requiring just a bit of water to get established and then spreading freely as long as they are in sun or partial shade.

-Houseleeks are also known as sempervivum and grow as a tiny groundcover under four inches tall, unless otherwise noted.
+Sempervivum grow as a tiny succulent groundcover under four inches tall, unless otherwise noted.
 They are a great complement to sedums, as the foliage has a strikingly different growth habit.

-- Tree houseleek, or tree aeonium, is a close cousin of the others that resembles a miniature palm tree about 10 to 15 inches tall.
+- Tree aeonium, or tree houseleek, is a close cousin of the others that resembles a miniature palm tree about 10 to 15 inches tall.

-Like sedums, houseleeks require no care to speak of, but it is important that the soil mix be extremely well-drained.
+Like sedums, sempervivums require no care to speak of once they're established, but it is important that the soil mix be extremely well-drained.

 Succulents are generally the only plants used in the ultra-thin living roofs when covering a large rooftop, as they can survive in as little as two inches of soil.
 If you design your roof, or even just parts of it, with four to six inches of soil, you can consider some of the following wildflowers.